-Here, our Christian faith is the natural thing.
-It is not stereotyped, strained, or overly pious.
-It is simple and unaffected.
-Every class is opened with prayer, and our social gatherings blend easily and naturally into "a little prayer before we go."
-We believe in a clean social life.
+Every class opens with prayer, and our social gatherings blend easily and naturally into times of prayer and challenges from the Bible.
+We believe in a social life that is above reproach.
 In all our work and play, in personal life and social relations, we seek to be loyal to the Lord Jesus Christ.

-Displayed upon the Bob Jones University seal are the words petimus credimus, "we seek, we trust."
-We seek to inculcate into our students a desire for knowledge of the arts and sciences, and we seek to satisfy that desire.
-Above all, we trust the Bible as the inspired Word of God, the Lord Jesus Christ as the only Hope of the world, and His gospel as the solution to the problems of our day.
+Displayed upon the Bob Jones

+University crest are the words petimus credimus, "we seek, we trust."
+We seek to

+inculcate into our students a thirst for

+knowledge of the arts and sciences, and

+we seek to satisfy that thirst.
+Above all,

+we trust the Bible as the inspired Word

+of God, the Lord Jesus Christ as the only

+hope of the world, and His gospel as the

+solution to the problems of our day.

-We invite you to visit us and find out for yourself why we believe Bob Jones University is "The Opportunity Place-God's Special Place for You."
+We invite you to visit us and find out for yourself why we believe Bob Jones

+University is "The Opportunity Place-

+God's Special Place for You."